telerik/maui-docs/knowledge-base/display-image-text-buttontoolbaritem-net-maui.md

 ## Description

+How can I add both an image and some textual content to the buttons of the Toolbar for .NET MAUI?

+## Solution

-To display both an image and text on a ButtonToolbarItem in Toolbar for .NET MAUI, you can use a style with the `DisplayOptions` property set to a bitwise combination of `Text` and `Image` enum members.
+To display both an image and text in the Toolbar's `ButtonToolbarItem`, use a style with the `DisplayOptions` property set to a bitwise combination of `Text` and `Image` enum members.
 This allows you to enable both options simultaneously.

-## Solution

 1. Define a style for the `ButtonToolbarItemView` target type.
 2. Set the `DisplayOptions` property of the style to `"Text, Image"`.